Skip to main content

 Install the AppSweep App on your GitHub account

 Installing AppSweep on your GitHub account allows AppSweep to report the results back to GitHub, and attach them to the pull request.
-Installing it is very easy.

 After that just press the Install button.